KubaBubaB/DesktopFrien/DesktopFrien/docs/ROADMAP.md

 - [ ] Frien should be able to spawn memes (open images that are in the media/memes folder)
     - [ ] and drag them from off the screen to the screen
 - [ ] Frien should be able to talk (display a message like in a comic book)
+- [x] Frien should follow food (he really likes food, so if he sees food, he should go to it))
 - [ ] Frien should be able to spawn notepad
     - [ ] open txt files that are in the media/notepads folder or create them
     - [ ] and drag them from off the screen to the screen